THE POWER OF RHETORIC

 Flattery, is what I call it, and I say that this sort of thing is a disgrace, Polus—for here I address you—because it aims at the pleasant and ignores the best (τοῦ ἡδέος στοχάζεται ἄνευ τοῦ βελτίστου); and I say it is not an art (τέχνην), but a habitude (ἐμπειρίαν), since it has no account to give of the real nature of the things it applies, and so cannot tell the cause of any of them.
 I refuse to give the name of art to anything that is irrational (ἄλογον) (Gorgias 464e).

 Cf. Gorgias 500a, 500e-501c.
-Socrates says, in reply, that rhetoric is not a "art" (τέχνην).
-He says that it is a kind of flattery and acquired in "experience" (ἐμπειρία).
+Socrates replies that rhetoric is not an "art" (τέχνην).
+He says it is a kind of flattery acquired in "experience" (ἐμπειρία).
 According to this understanding, the practice in rhetorical persuasion the Sophists teach their students is not an exercise of "reason."
 This practice does not have its basis in knowledge.
 It is acquired in routine and memory of what produces pleasure and gratification, and the Sophists take money to pass on this routine to their students.

-"Rhetoric, by my account, is a semblance (εἴδωλον) of a branch of politics. ...
-[A]s I put it, cookery is flattery disguised as medicine; and so is rhetoric to justice" (Gorgias 463c-d, 465b-c).
+"Rhetoric, by my account, is a semblance of a branch of politics. ...
+[A]s I put it, cookery is flattery disguised as medicine; and so is rhetoric to justice" (Gorgias 463c, 465b).

-Callicles jumps into the conversation (at 481b) once Polus is reduced to silence.
+Callicles jumps into the conversation (Gorgias 481b) once Socrates refutes Polus.